Ackee-Blockchain/school-of-solana/2.lesson/README.md

 ## Borrowing

 When a function transfers its control over a variable/value to another function temporarily, for a while, it is called borrowing.
 This is achieved by passing a reference to the variable **_(& var_name)_** rather than passing the variable/value itself to the function.
-The ownership of the variable/ value is transferred to the original owner of the variable after the function to which the control was passed completes execution.

 ### The Rules of References